neonkore/Nunicode/README.md

 ## STRINGS COLLATION AND CASE MAPPING

-    If your browser can't display characters in this section thats too bad
+    If your browser cant display characters in this section thats too bad

 Case mapping uses complete mapping set extracted from [UCD][] + untailored [special casing][].